Minneapolis–Saint Paul International Airport / Wold–Chamberlain Field

 VFR

-Minneapolis–Saint Paul International Airport / Wold–Chamberlain Field is currently reporting visual flight rules (VFR) conditions with overcast skies at 15,000 feet and 10 SM visibility.
-Note: This observation is 1 hours old and conditions may have changed.
+Minneapolis–Saint Paul International Airport / Wold–Chamberlain Field is currently reporting visual flight rules (VFR) conditions with few clouds at 4,500 feet and 10 SM visibility.

 Wind Analysis